Wild Harvested Canadian

 It is a good practice to reuse your Chaga by storing the used wet portions the freezer in between brews.

-Statements made are not intended to diagnose treat, cure or prevent any disease.
+Statements made are not intended to diagnose treat, cure or prevent any disease and have not been rated by the Food and Drug Administration.

 *Certified Organic by Ecocert Canada